-- Garages are to be setback from the front and side boundary in accordance with the Neighbourhood Plan; - Garages and carports are to integrate into the overall design of the house and must be setback from the front wall of the dwelling on the Primary or Secondary frontage a minimum of one meter; - Garages must have an overall width less than 50% of the frontage of the Lot on frontages greater than 12.5m; - Garages must have an overall width no more than 6.3m on lot with a frontage less than or equal to 12.5m; - Double garages are only permitted on lots less than12.5m frontage where the dwelling is a Double Storey; - Two off street parking spaces are to be provided witha minimum of one enclosed garage per dwelling; - Build to Boundary garages are located as per theNeighbourhood plan and maintain a minimum setback of 50mm;
+- Garages are to be setback from the front and side boundary in accordance with the Neighbourhood Plan; - Garages and carports are to integrate into the overall design of the house and must be setback from the front wall of the dwelling on the Primary or Secondary frontage a minimum of one meter; - Garages must have an overall width less than 50% of the frontage of the Lot on frontages greater than 12.5m; - Garages must have an overall width no more than 6.3m on lot with a frontage less than or equal to 12.5m; - Double garages are permitted on lots less than12.5m frontage where the dwelling is a Double Storey; - Double garages are permitted for single storey homes on lots with a frontage of less than 12.5 if the garage and house incorporate the following: - Garage is setback a minimum of 1m from the front façade. - The house includes a porch with a minimum of 4sqm, and a minimum depth of 1.5m and a minimum soffit height of 3m. - Maximum garage external width of 5.5m. - Minimum entry door width of 1.2m wide. - Habitable space is provided next to entry and includes a full height window to the primary street frontage with a maximum sill height of 500mm. - Maximum driveway width of 4.8m. - Separate entry path from front boundary to porch. - Two off street parking spaces are to be provided with a minimum of one enclosed garage per dwelling; - Build to Boundary garages are located as per the Neighbourhood plan and maintain a minimum setback of 50mm;

-- Garages must include a roof design and design features consistent with the form and materials of the main dwelling; - Garage doors must be a panel lift/sectional door - roller doors are not permitted.
+- Garages must include a roof design and design features consistent with the form and materials of the main dwelling; - Garage doors must be a panel lift/sectional door roller doors are not permitted.